Published on: 16/05/2018

 The 1980s were strongly influenced by the International Water Decade which was proclaimed by the United Nations.
 During these years, IRC was asked to help with public information and promotion activities.

 In 1991, when it became clear that we had not achieved the decade's goal of full coverage, the Water Supply and Sanitation Collaborative Council (WSSCC) was formed (of which IRC is a co-founding member).
-Not long after that, the Water and Gender Alliance was formed, for which IRC acted as the secretariat for 6 years.
+Not long after that, the Gender and Water Alliance was formed, for which IRC acted as the secretariat for 6 years.
 As part of our work for WSSCC, we wrote a book that included case studies for which communication made a measurable difference in WASH programmes.
 Success stories included the Rural Sanitation Programme in India and Bangladesh and the Facts for Life Programme in the Philippines.

 In 1994, we held our first Community Water Management workshops leading to a participatory action research programme on community management which ran until 2002.
 In this programme, six countries (Nepal, Pakistan, Cameroon, Kenya, Colombia and Guatemala) and 23 villages were approached in order to ask them about their water problems and to see how we could help them solve their issues.
 It was action research on the ground, we helped train local committees, chair people, secretaries and helped them raise their voices towards a slightly higher level so they could also ask for support themselves.